Adoration is a privileged way to contemplate the face of Christ with Mary and at the school of Mary

 Among them, in:

-- the Shrine of Our Lady of Fatima in Zakopane (Poland)
+- The Shrine of Our Lady of Fatima in Zakopane (Lesser Poland, Poland)

-- the Shrine of St. John Paul II in Kraków (Poland)
+- The Shrine of St. John Paul II in Kraków (Lesser Poland, Poland)

-- the Cathedral of St. Florian in Warsaw-Prague (Poland)
+- The Cathedral of St. Florian in Warsaw-Prague (Poland, the Capital City)

-- Pallottine Fathers’ Missions in Wagadugu (Burkina Faso)
+- Pallottine Fathers’ Missions in Wagadugu (Burkina Faso, Africa)